vikashPirth/voice-skill-sdk/docs/intro.md

 # Introduction

-The Smart Voice Hub Skill SDK for Python is a Python package that assists in creating skill implementations for the Smart Voice Hub in Python.
+Magenta Skill SDK for Python is a Python package that assists in creating skill implementations for Magenta Smart Ppeaker in Python.

 It contains